NEWZIK FOR LIBRARIANS

 Improving sheet music visibility

 Very often the librarian is required to make a new part.
-Whether it’s enlarging it, or adjusting the brightness or timbre of the paper, it all depends on the requirements of the player.
+Whether it’s enlarging it, or simply adjusting the brightness or timbre of the paper, it all depends on the requirements of the player.

 With Newzik, there is more than one solution to enlarge a score and to alter the visibility.
 The first is to crop the pages directly from within Newzik.
-The second one is to use the landscape mode according to the preference of the player.
+The second is to use the landscape mode according to the preference of the player.
 To alter colour and brightness Newzik offers a sepia mode which allows for quick and easy adjustments.

 Creating a clean score